Mimino666/python-xextract/README.rst

 - ``name`` (required) - dictionary key under which to store the parsed data.
 - ``css`` (required) - css selector to the HTML element containing the data.
 - ``quant`` (optional) - number of HTML elements we expect to match with the css selector.
-In this case we expect exactly one element.
+In the above case we expect exactly one element.
 If the number of elements doesn't match, ``ParsingError`` exception is raised:

     .. code-block:: python